Sorry, you need to enable JavaScript to visit this website.

 1. Proximity: To minimize overlaps/gaps in coverage, DOEE will ensure that sensors are spread out across communities.
 This may mean that if a sensor is already hosted in your community or a permanent monitor is nearby, you could be ineligible to host one at your home.

-2. Overburdened Community: Census tracts that experience burdens in or near the 90th percentile of the eight categories of the CEJST tool are being prioritized.
-For example, communities within the 75-90th percentile for “Diesel particulate matter exposure,” will be given priority over other areas with relatively low pollution exposure.
+2. Overburdened Community: Census tracts that experience burdens at a disproportionately higher amounts that others are being prioritized.
+For example, communities within the 75-90th percentile for “Diesel particulate matter exposure,” will be given priority over other areas with relatively low pollution exposure.“Diesel particulate matter exposure,” will be given priority over other areas with relatively low pollution exposure.

 3. Environmental Factors: Large trees or nearby exhaust vents, can interfere with the sensor's ability to collect data accurately.